junbokchoi/final/README.md

 An app to rent fitness equipment from gyms.
 The gums are closed becuase of the pandemic and people need equipmend to work out at home - win win!

-The website will allow 2 types of users (Seller and buyers), every user can sell or buy equipment on the website.
-It will also allow the buyers to have a "watch list/interested-in list".
+The website will allow people to rent equipment on the website.
+It will also allow the renters to have a "watch list/interested-in list".